web-platform-tests/wpt/docs/_appendix/github-intro.md

+---
+layout: page
+title: Introduction to GitHub
+order: 1
+---
 All the basics that you need to know are documented on this page, but for the full GitHub documentation, visit [help.github.com][help].

-If you are already an experienced Git/GitHub user, all you need to know is that we use the normal GitHub Pull Request workflow for test submissions.
-The only unusual thing is that, to help with code review, we ask that you do not amend or otherwise squash your submission as you go along, but keep pushing updates as new commits.
+If you are already an experienced Git/GitHub user, all you need to know is that we use the [normal GitHub Pull Request workflow][github flow] for test submissions.

 If you are a first-time GitHub user, read on for more details of the workflow.

 ## Setup

-1. Create a GitHub account if you do not already have one on [github.com][github]
+1. Create a GitHub account if you do not already have one on [github.com][github].

 2. Download and install the latest version of Git:
-    [http://git-scm.com/downloads][git].
-Please refer to the instruction there for different platforms.
+    [https://git-scm.com/downloads][git]; please refer to the instructions there for different platforms.

 3. Configure your settings so your commits are properly labeled: